jthalpern/jthalpern.github.io/_pages/Resume.md

 #### Author/Digital Publisher
 Jan.
 2018 - Present

 *Operated a business publishing novels in the Amazon Kindle store.
-Responsible for the end-to-end process of research, writing, editing, formatting, and marketing, resulting in over $350,000 in book sales and multiple top-1,000 US releases.*
+Responsible for the end-to-end process of research, writing, editing, formatting, and marketing, resulting in over $350,000 in book sales and multiple top-1,000 US releases*